igrmk/helsing/README.md

    A lot of trees produce tiny drops of a resin.
    They are hard to clean from your screen.
 3. Set the brightness level to the maximum.
+4. Have a cleaning cloth with you.
+A dust is very distracting in the sun.

 Thanks to
 ---------